-Try out activities, including the quizzes and questionnaires, to maintain or recover the relationship’s excitement and enthusiasm while addressing the obstacles and poor communication habits.
+Try out activities, including the quizzes and marriage therapy questions, to maintain or recover the relationship’s excitement and enthusiasm while addressing the obstacles and poor communication habits.

 - Gottman, J. M., & Silver, N. (2018).
 The seven principles for making marriage work.
 Seven Dials.